ursatile/css4eng/304-using-css-grid.md

 Part of the power of CSS grid is the ability to name parts of the grid, and then use those names to allocate other elements in your document to named grid areas.

+First up, let's take a look at named lines:

-Note that when you use names in the row/column specification, you aren't naming the tracks, you're **naming the lines between them**.
+* You aren't naming the tracks, you're **naming the lines between them**.
+* A single line can have more than one name.
+* A name can be applied to more than one line.

 {% example grid-named-columns.html element="style" iframe %}